mskd12/interactive-authentication/README.md

 Goals:

-- Given a priority or a majority mechanism, output its profile
+- Given a priority or a majority mechanism, output its profile (DONE)

-- Write a function that returns the complete maximal set for 3-credential mechanisms.
+- Write a function that returns the complete maximal set for 3-credential mechanisms (Close; get_all_3cred_profiles returns all the 3-credential majority, priority mechanisms)

 - Given a probability distribution, output the best mechanism from the complete maximal set.
 We can do this for 3-credential mechanisms.